 The same logic applies to gun control.
 Shouldn’t we limit the consequences of human animosity by regulating weapons?
 And if the current regulations don’t work, doesn’t that prove we need more of them?
 L

-Market deregulation of the energy sector led to rolling blackouts in California through the late 1990s.
-The government didn’t do that, market speculators did that.
-Blackouts mostly stopped as soon as the market was re-regulated.
-If they happen now, it’s for totally separate reasons.
 Unfettered markets, despite the belief in some quarters to the contrary, often lead to consolidation and abuse because people are generally individualistic in nature and rarely feel a desire to sacrifice self-interest for community interest.
-The kinds of people involved in the speculative market aren’t in it to make your life better, they are in it… Read more »
+The kinds of people involved in the speculative market aren’t in it to make your life better, they are in it to make a buck — sometimes at your expense.

-Good schools for teaching the fundamentals, yes.
-But I wouldn’t say their curriculum and method of instruction is suitable for European brains.
 Positive self-identity and community?
 The Chinese are pathologically self-centered.
 The concept of face means that anyone outside their acquaintance is essentially a non-person, therefore there’s no motivation to treat them with anything other than dismissiveness.
 And that includes fellow Han.
 Their family structure tends to be strong but the Chinese nationalism of today is a top-down creation, in the same way the “muh nation of ideas!” version of America gets peddled to us.
-It might be true that… Read more »

 Sorry Ez-Arms,